damvedika07/personal-portfolio/README.md

 # Personal Portfolio Website

-## Overview
+## Purpose

-This is a personal portfolio website created to showcase my web development skills, projects, and technical knowledge.
-The website is designed with a clean and responsive user interface that works across different devices.
+This project was developed as a practice portfolio website to improve frontend development skills and gain hands-on experience with website design and deployment using GitHub Pages.

 ## Features